Ni-Songhao/UnifiedReward/README.md

 We release the **UnifiedReward** -- **the first unified reward model for multimodal understanding and generation assessment**, enabling both pairwise ranking and pointwise scoring, which can be employed for vision model preference alignment.

 🔥🔥 We released UnifiedReward-qwen-[[3b](https://huggingface.co/CodeGoat24/UnifiedReward-qwen-3b)/[7b](https://huggingface.co/CodeGoat24/UnifiedReward-qwen-7b)/[32b](https://huggingface.co/CodeGoat24/UnifiedReward-qwen-32b)], the more powerful unified reward models built upon [Qwen2.5-VL-Instruct](https://huggingface.co/collections/Qwen/qwen25-vl-6795ffac22b334a837c0f9a5)!!

+🔥 We release vLLM inference code for UnifiedReward-qwen in `vllm_qwen` directory!

 😊 We appreciate the [Flow-GRPO](https://github.com/yifan123/flow_grpo) team for using UnifiedReward-7B as their image generation quality evaluation metric!